Cleanings And Preventions procedure

 For advanced cases, we offer surgical options to restore the structure and health of your gums.
 Procedures such as gum grafting, pocket reduction, and bone grafts help rebuild areas affected by periodontal disease.

-Treating periodontal disease is only part of the journey.
+Treating periodontal disease is only part of the process.
 Dr. Dang emphasizes regular follow-up care and routine cleanings to prevent the disease from returning.
-He works closely with patients to develop effective at-home care routines and recommends consistent maintenance visits to monitor and preserve gum health.
+He works closely with patients to develop effective at-home care routines and recommends consistent maintenance visits to monitor and preserve gum health over time.

 Periodontal disease starts with fairly mild symptoms but can quickly escalate if left untreated.
 In severe cases, the disease can cause substantial pain and potentially cause tooth loss.
 It is crucial to receive periodontal treatment right away to avoid the most serious effects of gum disease.